gline9/finance-help/README.md

 Basic program for helping with managing personal finances.

+# Installing

+Download and run the `Setup.exe` file in the latest release to install.

 # Contributing

 We use grunt to coordinate builds across angular-cli and gradle.
 To